Predictia/AQUA/aquathon/breakout_1/breakout_plan.md

   - The README file provides an overview of the diagnostic package, instructions on usage, and important updates.
   - **Example**: Recent updates about YAML configurations or specific instructions on running the diagnostics.

-- **`pyproject.toml`**:
-  - Defines the project’s dependencies, environment settings, and packaging configurations.
-  - **Example**: Includes settings for versioning and dependencies required for running diagnostics.

 - **Python Scripts (`*.py`)**:
   - Core Python scripts that define the logic of the diagnostics.
   - **Example**: `ssh_class.py` contains logic for SSH variability diagnostics, while `__init__.py` initializes the module and removes outdated hacks.

 - **Extra files**:
-  - Diagnostics may contain precomputed data, directories for storing results, and additional scientific analysis outputs.
+  - Diagnostics may contain precomputed data, directories for storing results, additional scientific analysis outputs, or optional files like `pyproject.toml`.
+  - **Example**:
+    - **`pyproject.toml`**: Defines the project’s dependencies, environment settings, and packaging configurations.
+Some diagnostics include this file for versioning and dependencies.
-  - **Example**: Data or result folders specific to each diagnostic.
+    - Data or result folders specific to each diagnostic.

 <details>